Palindrome Recognition In The Streaming Model: Introduction

 \section{Introduction}

 A palindrome is defined as a string which reads forwards the same as backwards, e.g., the string ``racecar''.
 In the \problemDefAll one tries to find all \emph{palindromes} (palindromic substrings) in an input string.
 A related problem is the \problemDefLongest in which one tries to find any one of the longest palindromes in the input.\\ In this paper we regard the streaming version of both problems, where the input arrives over time (or, alternatively, is read as a stream) and the algorithms are allowed space sub linear in the size of the input.
-Our first contribution is a one-pass randomized algorithm that solves the \problemDefAll.
+Our first contribution is a one-pass randomized algorithm that solves the \problemDefAll w.h.p..
 It has an \emph{additive} error and uses $O(\sqrt n$) space.
-The second contribution is a two-pass algorithm which determines the exact locations of all longest palindromes.
+The second contribution is a two-pass algorithm which determines w.h.p. the exact locations of all longest palindromes.
 It uses the first algorithm as the first pass and uses $O(\sqrt n)$ space.
-The third is a one-pass randomized algorithm for the \problemDefLongest.
+The third is a one-pass randomized algorithm which solves the \problemDefLongest w.h.p..
 It has a \emph{multiplicative} error using $O(\log(n))$ space.
-Moreover, we give an almost matching lower bound for any one-pass algorithm having an additive error.
-We also give two variants of the first algorithm which solve other related practical problems. \\ Palindromes have several relations to practical areas such as computational biology.
-As palindromic structures can frequently be found in proteins and identifying them gives researchers hints about the structure of nucleic acids.
+Moreover, we give an $\Omega(n)$ lower bound for any algorithm finding the longest palindrome with probability $1$.
+We also give two variants of the first algorithm which solve other related practical problems.